-Maybe your parents took you to an empty parking lot to teach you how to drive as a teenager.
+Maybe your parents took you to an empty parking lot to learn about parking lot hazards – and to teach you how to drive as a teenager.
 That may be one of the safest parking lot experiences you will have.

-With slow moving vehicles, one would think parking lots are safer than roads.
+With slow moving vehicles, one would think parking lot hazards are safer than roads.
 But one of every five motor vehicle accidents and 14% of all claims of auto damage happen in parking lots.

 Non-residential parking facilities are used by 175 million people every day, and it seems that most drivers are not paying attention.
 A National Safety Council Public Opinion Poll found that 66% of drivers said they would make phone calls while driving through parking lots, 63% would program GPS systems, 56% would text, 53% would use social media, 50% would send or receive emails, 49% would take photos or watch videos.

 In a single year, 99 people were killed and 2,000 injured when they were hit by cars backing out of parking spots, and 106 fatalities and 5,000 injuries were caused from cars moving forward.
 Five deaths were caused by pedestrians struck by driverless cars!
 Of children ages 5 to 9 who died in traffic crashes, 22% were pedestrians.
 Most deaths occurred because drivers failed to see kids while backing up.